ubidzz/re-engineered-engintron-plugin-BETA/README.md

 Enable HTTP/2, OCSP stapling and automatically builds the SSL conf files for all domains that has SSL installed

 <b>Requirements:</b><br>
-Installed engintron plugin for WHM/cPanel<br>
+Installed engintron plugin for WHM/cPanel
-Apache SSL port must be set to 444

 <b>Install:</b><br>
 <b>I have not yet made the install page for this plugin and this plugin is still being developed.</b><br>